4GeeksAcademy/Templates-Boilerplates/site/src/docs/other/express/crud.md

 ```

 * `getId` - Gets the primary column property values of the given entity.
-If entity has composite primary keys then the returned value will be an object with names and values of primary columns.
+If entity has composite primary keys, then the returned value will be an object with names and values of primary columns.

 ```typescript
 const userId = repository.getId(user); // userId === 1